awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

    Locate the downloaded `hash-setup.tar.gz` file on your computer and then decompress the file into `C:\Users\%USERNAME%\Downloads\`\.

-1. Review the documentation about [Server Authentication in AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html) and choose the appropriate root CA certificate\.
+1. Review the documentation about [Server Authentication in AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html#server-authentication) and choose the appropriate root CA certificate\.
 We recommend that you use Amazon Trust Services \(ATS\) endpoints and ATS root CA certificates\.

-   Download the root CA certificate to the directory where you decompressed the certificates and configuration file by running the following commands\.
+   Run the following commands to download the root CA certificate to the directory where you decompressed the certificates and configuration file\.
 Certificates enable your device to connect to AWS IoT over TLS\.
 **Important**
 Your root CA certificate type must match your endpoint\.
-Therefore, you must use an ATS root CA certificate with an ATS endpoint \(preferred\) or a Verisign root CA certificate with a legacy endpoint\.
+Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a Verisign root CA certificate with a legacy endpoint\.
 For more information, see [Endpoints Must Match the Certificate Type](gg-core.md#certificate-endpoints)\.
    + For ATS endpoints \(preferred\), download the appropriate ATS root CA certificate\.
 The following example downloads `AmazonRootCA1.pem`\.
      + If you have [curl](https://curl.haxx.se/download.html) installed, run the following commands in your command prompt\.